-- submit a profile which explains how their CPD activities meets our standards; and - provide evidence to show that they have undertaken the activities described in their profile.
+- send us a profile which explains how the CPD they have done meets our standards; and - provide evidence to show that they have undertaken the activities described in their profile.

 These profiles will be assessed by CPD assessors from the professions we regulate, who will decide if the profile meets the CPD standards.